markdoc/docs/pages/docs/nextjs.md

 ## Options

-You can pass options to Markdoc to adjust how the plugin behaves.
+You can pass options to `withMarkdoc` to adjust how the plugin behaves.

 {% table %}